cisagov/ScubaGear/PowerShell/ScubaGear/baselines/sharepoint.md

   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)

 #### MS.SHAREPOINT.3.2v1
-The allowable file and folder permissions for links SHALL be set to View only.
+The allowable file and folder permissions for links SHALL be set to view only.

 <!--Policy: MS.SHAREPOINT.3.2v1; Criticality: SHALL -->
 - _Rationale:_ Unauthorized changes to files can be made if permissions allow editing by anyone.
 By restricting permissions on links to **View** only, administrators prevent anonymous file changes.